java

 The two main objects in this library are java(Reference, ReturnValue) and java(Reference).
 Use the latter if you want to ignore the return value or when calling a void Java method.

 The java object implements utility predicates.
-For some backend Java interfaces such as JPL (available in LVM, SWI-Prolog, and YAP) there is also a java_hook hook object for removing any overhead when using this library abstraction.
+For some backend Java interfaces such as JPL (available in XVM, SWI-Prolog, and YAP) there is also a java_hook hook object for removing any overhead when using this library abstraction.

 For usage examples and additional tests, see the clustering, document_converter, jpl, and neo4j examples.